WRENCH: A Comprehensive Benchmark for Weak Supervision: Benchmark Experiments

 We evaluate the performance of (1) the label model directly applied on test data; (2) the end model trained with labels provided by label model for two-stage methods; (3) the end model trained within a joint model for one-stage methods; and (4) the "gold" method, namely training an end model with ground truth labels, with different end models.
 We include all the possible two-stage methods as well as the variants using soft or hard labels in our comparison, leading to 83 methods in total.

 For each dataset, we adopt the evaluation metric used in previous work.
 For LR and MLP applied on textual datasets, we use a pre-trained BERT model to extract the features.
-Note that for the Spouse dataset, we do not have the ground truth training labels.
-In addition, due to privacy issues, for the video frame classification datasets (\ie, Commerical, Tennis Rally and Basketball), we only have access to the features extracted by pre-trained image classifier instead of raw images, thus, we do not include any image classification models but use LR and MLP as end models instead.
+Note that for the Spouse dataset, we do not have the ground truth training labels, so we do not include gold methods for it.
+In addition, due to privacy issues, for the video frame classification datasets (\ie, Commerical, Tennis Rally and Basketball), we only have access to the features extracted by pre-trained image classifier instead of raw images, thus, we choose LR and MLP as end models.